Get Your Employment Arbitration Case Packet — File in El Paso Without a Lawyer

 Maria sought $75,000 in back pay and damages, claiming wrongful termination and retaliation under Texas labor laws.
 TranTech countered that Gomez’s dismissal was justified due to documented lapses in her job duties and questioned the credibility of her safety complaints.

-The arbitration process kicked off in March 2023, overseen by arbitrator Judd Kline, a seasoned labor dispute specialist from El Paso.
+The arbitration process kicked off in March 2023, overseen by arbitrator the claimant, a seasoned labor dispute specialist from El Paso.
 Over three intense hearing days, both sides presented evidence.
 Maria’s attorney introduced emails where she raised safety concerns months prior, as well as witness testimony from coworkers confirming a hazardous work environment.
 TranTech’s legal team focused on performance reviews and attendance records they argued showed a decline in Maria’s effectiveness.

-One pivotal moment came when TranTech’s site manager, Jonah Rivera, testified under oath that he had recommended termination due to “consistent neglect” of duties.
+One pivotal moment came when TranTech’s site manager, Jonah Rivera, testified under oath that he had recommended termination due to consistent neglect” of duties.
 However, during cross-examination, Rivera admitted he had received a formal complaint from Maria the week before her firing, which he had not fully investigated, weakening the employer’s position.

 Throughout the proceedings, Maria’s resolve was palpable.
 Having worked since her teens to support her family, she found the process emotionally draining but necessary.
 “I never wanted to fight,” she later reflected.
 “I just wanted to be treated fairly.”